microsoft/StigRepo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Bug/Issue Description**
-A clear and concise description of what the bug is.
+Provide a clear and concise description the bug/issue

-**To Reproduce**
+**Reproduction Steps**
 Steps to reproduce the behavior:
 1.
 2.
 3.

-**Expected behavior**
+**Expected Behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen

+**Recommended fix action**
+If applicable, provide recommendations for how the bug/issue should be remediated

+**Existing Workarounds**
+If applicable, provide any existing workarounds for the bug/issue

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem

 **Additional context**
 Add any other context about the problem here.